adamsilver/fdpb/01-a-registration-form.md

 First, form fields should look like form fields.
 But what does that mean exactly?

 It means that a text box should look like one.
-Empty boxes naturally signify “fill me in”.
+Empty boxes naturally signify “fill me in.”
 This happens to be part of the reason that placeholders are unhelpful.
 They remove the natural perceived affordance that an empty text box would otherwise provide.

 This also means that the empty space should be boxed in (bordered).
-Removing the border, or only having a bottom border for example, removes these perceived affordances.
+Removing the border, or only having a bottom border for example, removes the perceived affordances.
 A bottom border, for example, first appears more as a separator.
 Even if you know that you have to fill something in, does it go above the line or below it?

 Space-wise, the label should be closest to it's form control.
 Not to the previous field's control.
-Things that appear close together naturally signify that they *belong* together.
+Things that appear close together naturally signify that they *belong* together[^].
 Having equal spacing might improve aesthetics, but it would be at the cost of usability.

 Finally, the label and the text box itself should be large enough to read and tap.
-This probably means a font-size of at least 16 pixels and ideally an overall tap target of at least 44px[^tap].
+This probably means a font-size of at least 16 pixels and ideally an overall tap target of at least 44px[^].

 ### Focus Styles